WebAssembly/wasi-keyvalue/README.md

   compare-and-swap: func(bucket: bucket, key: key, old: u64, new: u64) -> result<bool, error>
 }

-/// A keyvalue interface that provides batch get operations. interface outbound-keyvalue-get-many {
+/// A keyvalue interface that provides batch operations. default interface keyvalue-batch {
-  /// A keyvalue interface that provides batch get operations. use self.types.{bucket, error, keys, payload}
+    /// A keyvalue interface that provides batch get operations. use pkg.types.{bucket, error, key, keys, incoming-value, outgoing-value}

     /// Get the values associated with the keys in the bucket.
 It returns a list of
-  /// payloads that can be consumed to get the values.
+    /// incoming-values that can be consumed to get the values.
     ///
     /// If any of the keys do not exist in the bucket, it returns an error.
-  get-many: func(bucket: bucket, keys: keys) -> result<list<payload>, error>
+    get-many: func(bucket: bucket, keys: keys) -> result<list<incoming-value>, error>

     /// Get all the keys in the bucket.
 It returns a list of keys.
     get-keys: func(bucket: bucket) -> keys
-}

-/// A keyvalue interface that provides batch set operations. interface outbound-keyvalue-set-many {
-  /// A keyvalue interface that provides batch set operations. use self.types.{bucket, error, key, keys, value}
     /// Set the values associated with the keys in the bucket.
 If the key already
     /// exists in the bucket, it overwrites the value.
     ///
     /// If any of the keys do not exist in the bucket, it creates a new key-value pair.
     /// If any other error occurs, it returns an error.
-  set-many: func(bucket: bucket, keys: keys, values: list<tuple<key, value>>) ->  result<_, error>
+    set-many: func(bucket: bucket, keys: keys, values: list<tuple<key, outgoing-value>>) -> result<_, error>

     /// Delete the key-value pairs associated with the keys in the bucket.
     ///
     /// If any of the keys do not exist in the bucket, it skips the key.
     /// If any other error occurs, it returns an error.
     delete-many: func(bucket: bucket, keys: keys) -> result<_, error>
 }